Microverse-Fullstack-Program/bookstore_v2/README.md

 ## 🔭 Future Features <a name="future-features"></a>
 - [ ] Improve the UI/UX features
-- [ ] Add comments functionalities
+- [ ] Add Edit and comments functionalities

 <p align="right">(<a href="#readme-top">back to top</a>)</p>